 Lubbock Christian University

 ROI Score: 46/100 · Below Average Value

-Lubbock Christian University, a private nonprofit in Lubbock, TX, scores 46 on the ROI index, landing in Below Average Value tier (the strongest score in this batch's bottom-tier cluster).
-Sticker tuition is $28,540 with a net price of $24,456 -- modest aid leverage.
+Lubbock Christian University, a private nonprofit in Lubbock, TX, scores 46 on the ROI index, landing in Below Average Value tier (the strongest score in our dataset's bottom-tier cluster).
+Sticker tuition is $28,540 with a net price of $24,456 - modest aid leverage.
 The score is held back by a 51.4% completion rate (lower than peer Christian universities) and a 67% three-year repayment rate, but earnings are decent: $38,700 at six years rising to $53,787 at 10.
-Payback period is 12.7 years -- one of the better numbers in this batch -- because median debt of $20,948 is moderate and earnings clear the regional baseline.
+Payback period is 12.7 years - one of the better numbers in our dataset - because median debt of $20,948 is moderate and earnings clear the regional baseline.
 Debt-to-earnings is 0.541.
 With 1,252 students and a 34% Pell rate, LCU runs as a small Texas faith-affiliated private nonprofit with a strong nursing program (B-grade ROI, $83,470 first-year earnings) anchoring the academic portfolio.
 The diversity of program data is also unusually rich for a school this size, giving prospective students real visibility into outcomes by major.

+Lubbock Christian University